Schema Registry Service - Version 1.0-rc2 🔗

 When the format attribute is set to XSD, the schema attribute of schema Resource is a string containing an XML Schema document conformant with the declared version.

-A URI-reference, like schemauri that points to a XSD Schema document MAY use an XPath expression to deep link into the schema document to reference a particular type definition.
-Otherwise the root element definition of the schema is used.
+When a URI-reference, like schemauri, points to a JSON Schema document it MAY use an XPath expression to deep link into the schema document to reference a particular type definition.
+Otherwise the top-level object definition of the schema is used.

 The identifiers for the following XML Schema versions: